aruneie/TestingRepository/README.md

 # TestingRepository
-This is a practice repository
+## This is a practice repository

+Creating this **repository** to practice Git and github commands/workflows etc.